-- A sewer access charge relative to the customer's capacity and/or demand requirements. - A sewer usage charge. - A trade waste usage charge (for wastes other than domestic sewage).
+- A sewer access charge relative to the customer's capacity requirements. - A sewer usage charge. - A trade waste usage charge (for wastes other than domestic sewage).

-The sewer access charges for Business, Multi Residential (non-strata flats) and Mixed-Use (residential/business) properties are based on the customer's capacity and/or demand requirements.
+The sewer access charges for Business, Multi Residential (non-strata flats) and Mixed-Use (residential/business) properties are based on the customer's capacity requirements.
 Sewer access charges are proportional to the size of the water meter based on a capacity factor.

 Sewer access charges for Business and Multi-Residential (non-strata flats) properties are determined by the water meter size.
 The sewer access charge for a standard 20mm connection for 2022-23 is \$1,030 and for larger meters the charges will rise by a proportional amount as set out in the Charges table below.
 Business and Multi-Residential (non-strata flats) properties with multiple water meters will be charged a sewer access charge for each meter by size.
+The sewer access charge for Mixed-Use (residential/ business) properties including, but not limited to, shop top housing, with a single 20mm connection for 2022-23 is \$1,648 reflecting an increased demand on the system as set out in the Charges table below.